e1: Learning Adaptive Control of Reasoning Effort: Results

 We saw previously that our approach enables increasing tokens and performance with increasing $r$, but it was not precisely clear how changing $r$ affects the number of generated tokens or accuracy.
 We show that a simple reparameterization of the effort parameter after training can enable linear control for either relative tokens or relative accuracy (defined with respect to the tokens or accuracy with $r=1$).

 When calibrating for the relative number of tokens, we define the maximum effort for a problem $x$ to be the average number of tokens generated $T(x,r=1)$ when using the largest value of $r$.
 On a small validation set (15 examples from each of Math500, AMC and AIME) we compute the desired percentage effort as $d(r) = \mathbb{E}_x \left[\frac{T(x,r)}{T(x,r=1)}\right]$, allowing us to map from user-specified desired percentage effort $d$ to $r$ (that is used to augment the prompt).
 On new examples, we similarly compute the outputted percentage effort as $o(x,r) = \frac{T(x,r)}{T(x,r=1)}$.
 We find that the outputted percentage effort is highly correlated with the desired percentage effort (Fig.~\ref{fig:dynamics-calibration}b) even though the absolute number of tokens differs significantly across these datasets.
-We summarize these results by computing the average relative error $e = \mathbb{E}_{x \in D, r} [o(x,r) - d(r)]$ over the different datasets $D$, finding that the average relative error is $\sim$11\% for each of these datasets (Fig.~\ref{fig:app-calibration}).
+We summarize these results by computing the average relative error $e = \mathbb{E}_{x \in D, r} [o(x,r) - d(r)]$ over the different datasets $D$, finding that the mean average relative error across datasets is 11\% (Fig.~\ref{fig:app-calibration}).

 We similarly calibrate based on accuracy by computing $a(r) = \frac{\text{Acc(r)}}{Acc(r=1)}$ using the same validation set.
-We compare the desired accuracy $a(r)$ that a user can specify against the accuracy on the test set in Fig.~\ref{fig:dynamics-calibration}a, finding an average error of $\sim$4\%.
+We compare the desired accuracy $a(r)$ that a user can specify against the accuracy on the test set in Fig.~\ref{fig:dynamics-calibration}a, finding a mean absolute error (MAE) of 4\% across effort levels and datasets.